JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-3. Re-run the **iosApp** configuration from Android Studio to make sure your app's logic is synced:
+3. Rerun the **iosApp** configuration to make sure your app's logic is synced:

    ![Final results](multiplatform-mobile-upgrade-ios.png){width=300}